 The Rule of Thirds Inventor: John Thomas Smith

 Have you ever heard of John Thomas Smith?
 I know, me either.
-Not to say he wasn’t a descent artist.
-Well, he was an engraver, and I’m assuming that he was a descent artist only because it was very difficult to find any of his art online.
+Not to say he wasn’t a decent artist.
+Well, he was an engraver, and I’m assuming that he wasn’t a decent artist only because it was very difficult to find his art online.
 But yes, who is he?
 Well, he’s the one that first coined the ever so popular phrase “Rule of Thirds”.
 Sometime around 1797, he wrote it down in his book “Remarks on Rural Scenery.”

 “Analogous to this “Rule of thirds”, (if I may be allowed so to call it) I have presumed to think that, in connecting or in breaking the various lines of a picture, it would likewise be a good rule to do it, in general, by a similar scheme of proportion; for example, in a design of landscape, to determine the sky at about two-thirds ; or else at about one-third, so that the material objects might occupy the other two : Again, two thirds of one element, (as of water) to one third of another element (as of land); and then both together to make but one third of the picture, of which the two other thirds should go for the sky and aerial perspectives.”

 Here is one of John Thomas Smith’s paintings…he’s plotting objects on points instead of using design techniques to create a remarkable painting.

 “This rule would likewise apply in breaking a length of wall, or any other too great continuation of line that it may be found necessary to break by crossing or hiding it with some other object : In short, in applying this invention, generally speaking, or to any other case, whether of light, shade, form, or color, I have found the ratio of about two thirds to one third, or of one to two, a much better and more harmonizing proportion, than the precise formal half, the too-far-extending four-fifths—and, in short, than any other proportion whatever.”